johnsietsma/johnsietsma.github.io/_posts/2019-11-29-infinite-points-part1.md

 ### Indexing

 Nodes are stored in arrays, so we need a way to convert a node with a 3D coordinate into an array index, and back again.
-Node coordinates do no need to be explicitly stored, it's infered from the array index.
+Node coordinates do no need to be explicitly stored, it's inferred from the array index.

 The indexing should be contiguous, so children of a node are stored together in the array.
 This means children can be accessed using a simple index range and processed quickly without any cache misses.